 One type of scheme, known as “skimming,” involves people who regularly process credit card payments and who keep their own records of people’s credit card numbers.
 They may do this with a “skimmer” device, which attaches to card-swipe machines and other devices and reads the card’s magnetic strip.
 ATMs and other devices may also have skimmers disguised as part of the machine.

 Some hackers claim to be able to obtain credit card numbers from cards equipped with radio frequency identification (RFID) technology without needing physical contact with the card.
 Scanning equipment can read RFID-equipped cards while they are still in someone’s wallet or purse, as long as the equipment is within range.
-Several major credit card companies are phasing out magnetic-strip cards in favor of “chip and PIN” cards that use encryption keys and personal identification numbers (PINs) to prevent fraud.
-The U.S. is reportedly the only major market in the world that still uses magnetic-strip cards.
+Several major credit card companies have phased out magnetic-strip cards in favor of chip and PIN cards that use encryption keys and personal identification numbers (PINs) to prevent fraud.

 The theft of consumer financial information from merchants’ computer systems is perhaps the best-known type of credit card fraud because of several well-publicized and massive incidents.
 Hackers stole the credit card numbers of millions of customers of the retail chain Target, using malware installed on the company’s computers.
 These types of incidents may also result in the theft of other types of personal information, which fraudsters may use to apply for new credit card accounts in someone else’s name.
 Application fraud, as it is known, may result in a consumer defaulting on debts that he or she did not even know existed.

 Federal Credit Card Fraud Law